GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Further, the `User-Agent` string has grown longer and more complex, which led to error-prone string parsing.
-UA-CH provides structured and reliable data that is easier to understand.
+UA-CH provides structured and reliable data that is easier to interpret.
 Existing code which parses the UA string shouldn’t break (though it will return less data), and you’ll need to migrate to UA-CH if your site needs specific information for any
 [valid use cases](https://wicg.github.io/ua-client-hints/#use-cases).